agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 **For developers working on unmaintainable code is like speaking with someone that has a thick accent--you are talking the same language but it takes extra effort to communicate effectively.**

 High turnover of software developers is often a symptom.
 Motivated developers will put up with ignorance at first and try to introduce better practices but without recognition and backup they will move on leaving only mellow developers on the team.

+A product owner should be engaged in business logic conversations with the **whole** development team--*translating to a developer dialect* is a sign that the codebase diverged from the business terminology creating communication overhead and seeding future missunderstandings.

 Only a few clear symptoms of unmaintainable software reach a **product owner**: *constant slow down in delivered features*, *feature delivery consistently followed by new bugs* and *inconsistent estimations* requiring release dates to be postponed.